There are 3 categories of digital radio multiplex transmitter licences:

 Applying for the foundation licence

-An eligible joint venture company can apply for the foundation digital radio multiplex transmitter licence once:
+An eligible joint venture company can apply for the foundation digital radio multiplex transmitter licence after the ACMA has:

-- we have made a digital radio channel plan for a licence area (see planning digital radio)
+- made a digital radio channel plan for a licence area (see planning digital radio)

 - declared a foundation licence

-If we get no applications after 120 days (or we refuse applications) we can issue the licence via a price-based system (such as an auction).
+If there are no applications after 120 days (or we refuse applications), we can issue the licence via a price-based system (such as an auction).

 Eligible joint venture company

-You can find the rules for forming an eligible joint venture company in sections 102C and 102D of the Radiocommunications Act 1992.
-Some of the conditions include:
+Rules for forming an eligible joint venture company are in sections 102C and 102D of the Radiocommunications Act 1992.

 Digital radio multiplex transmitter licence application